-Proof Most of this course, either directly or indirectly, is pointed at the related issues of proof and communication.
-In particular, you will learn what it means when a mathematician claims to have "proved" a fact and, through the assigned paper, you will have the opportunity to explore other notions of communication.
-Our tools for this study of mathematical proof are exactly the same as those used by our primary author (Greenberg) in his presentation of non-Euclidean geometry: elementary formal logic and the axiomatic method.
-We will use our other texts (Euclid, Bolyai, Lobachevskii) to provide additional historical context to our studies.
+Proof Most of this course, either directly or indirectly, deals with the issue of "proof" and communication.
+In particular, you will learn what it means when a mathematician claims to have proven a fact and, through the assigned paper, you will have the opportunity to explore other notions of communication.
+Our tools for the study of mathematical proof are exactly the same as those used by our primary author (Greenberg) in his presentation of non-Euclidean geometry: elementary formal logic and the axiomatic method.